Project Overview

 What is Bank Reconciliation?

-Bank Reconciliation (Bank Rec) allows business owners and accountants to match any bank transactions to any FreshBooks Entries in their account so that the cash balance on the balance sheet matches their actual bank account balance.
+Bank Reconciliation (Bank Rec) allows business owners and accountants to match bank transactions with FreshBooks entries to ensure the balance sheet reflects the actual bank account balance.

 This is optional but highly recommended for users.
 It can be done at any time or as part of a daily, weekly, or monthly routine.